kkolyan/leoquery/README.md

 ### CPU Overhead
 It copies structs more that LeoECS, so CPU load is higher.
 Though it may be improved for some amount in future, some performance sacrifice is a conscious choice.

+### Filter mask is limited for 3 components
+That's just because I do not need more, but it could be easily added by reasonable demand.

 # Installation